 It’s always better to have the desired control over preferences so that you can fine-tune each important aspect as per your needs.
-In order to have a fully personalized experience, Google Docs let you customize preferences.
+To have a fully personalized experience, Google Docs let you customize your preferences.
 For instance, you can choose to disable smart quotes, turn off automatic correction of spelling and disable the action items suggestions.
 What’s more, you can also fine-tune substitutions in keeping with your specific requirements.

 Open any doc and then click on Tools.
 After that, select Preferences.
 Now, customize Google Docs preferences and substitutions.
 In the end, make sure to click on OK to finish.

 11. Customize Your Default Apps on iPhone and iPad

 For a more personalized experience, Google Drive lets you customize default apps.
 For instance, you can choose Google Chrome as the default browser instead of Apple Safari, make Gmail the preferred choice, and set Google Maps as the default choice for navigation.

 To select your default apps, open Google Drive on your iOS or iPadOS device.
 After that, tap on the menu button at the top left corner of the screen.
 Next, select Settings and then tap on Default Apps.
 Now, select the app which you want to use as the default option and then quit the settings.

 12. Lock Google Drive with Face/Touch ID

 Whether you no longer want anyone to use Google Drive without your permission or wish to add an extra layer of safeguard to block unauthorized access, the “Privacy Screen” feature is for you.
 When this privacy-centric feature is turned on, access to Drive will be restricted to Touch/FaceID.